Alice's Adventures in Wonderland (1972 film): Casting

 It was originally intended to cast an actress who was close to the age of Alice in the original book.
 They began their search looking for girls who were between seven and ten years old.
 This concept was later scrapped when they realized that most girls of that age "lose their teeth, lisp a great deal, and have short attention spans."

 When the decision was made to audition older actresses, the director, William Sterling, orchestrated a nationwide search across Great Britain for an unknown young actress to play the title role of Alice.
-Over 2,000 girls between the ages of thirteen to seventeen auditioned for this highly sought after role.
+Over 2,000 girls between the ages of thirteen and seventeen auditioned for this highly sought after role.
 This search had been considered to be one of the biggest in the UK since Franco Zeffirelli's search for the roles of Romeo and Juliet six years earlier.

 Some actresses who auditioned for the role of Alice included Lynne Frederick, Rosalyn Landor, Karen Dotrice, Deborah Makepeace, and Chloe Franks.
 Landor, who had just turned thirteen at the time, impressed everyone at her audition and was asked back a few times, but the producers and director ultimately decided that she was too young.
 Frederick was nearly eighteen at the time of her audition, and after doing a few screen tests was deemed too sophisticated and mature for the part.
 Landor and Frederick were later cast in the Lionel Jeffries film The Amazing Mr. Blunden (1972), which came out the same year as Alice's Adventures in Wonderland (1972).

 Fifteen year old Fiona Fullerton was ultimately cast as Alice.
 For the role of Alice, Fullerton had her long hip length brown hair dyed chestnut blonde.
 Fullerton would later star on stage in London's West End in the musicals Camelot and Nymph Errant, singing on both productions' cast recordings.

+Robert Helpmann had worked with Sterling several times in Australia.

+Behind-the-Scenes Featurette

+An extensive behind-the-scenes featurette detailing the film's entire production titled Movimakers in Wonderland was released shortly before the film's premiere in 1972.

-Possible Deleted Scenes
+Deleted Scenes

 Two songs appear on the film's soundtrack but are not in the final cut of the film: "I've Never Been This Far Before" performed by Alice when she enters the garden outside the Queen of Heart's palace, and "The Moral Song" sung by the Duchess to Alice during the Croquet Game.
 A dialogue scene was filmed between Alice and the Cheshire Cat, with the latter perched in a tree.
 Although some stills survive, the footage itself was cut from the final print and may no longer exist.

+Release

+American National Enterprises paid Joseph Shaftel $2.5 million for the American distribution rights.